logo

 Software for motif discovery and next generation sequencing analysis

-HOMER (Hypergeometric Optimization of Motif EnRichment) is a suite of tools for Motif Discovery and next-gen sequencing analysis.
-It is a collection of command line programs for UNIX-style operating systems written in Perl and C++.
+HOMER (Hypergeometric Optimization of Motif EnRichment) is a suite of tools for motif discovery and next-gen sequencing analysis.
+It is a collection of command line programs for UNIX-style operating systems written mostly in Perl and C++, although some functionality requires additional tools to be installed as well (e.g. samtools, R, etc.).
 HOMER was primarily written as a de novo motif discovery algorithm and is well suited for finding 8-20 bp motifs in large scale genomics data.
 HOMER contains many useful tools for analyzing ChIP-Seq, GRO-Seq, RNA-Seq, DNase-Seq, Hi-C and numerous other types of functional genomics sequencing data sets.

 News